Mohinder Singh (field hockey)

-Mohinder Singh (3 April 1953 – 20 September 1977) was an Indian field hockey player.
-He was part of the Indian team that won the 1975 Men's Hockey World Cup.
+Mohinder Singh (3 April 1953 – 19 September 1977) was an Indian field hockey player.
+He was part of the Indian team that won the 1975 Men's Hockey World Cup and he was high scorer for India scoring 4 goals in that world cup tournament.
 He also competed in the men's tournament at the 1976 Summer Olympics and in the 1970 Asian Games where he did not appear in any matches.

 Gill worked in the Punjab Police as a sub inspector.
 He died in the Civil Hospital, Jalandhar "after a short illness" The report of his death gives his age as 26.